 All the components of the KPI 3 are calculated for each country office, extracting information from central systems or carrying out centralized data collection.
-Each indicator is then assessed for performance (in three classes, green for good performance, amber for medium and red for low performance) based on its own targets and thresholds, which are generally industry standards or are based on historical information.
+Each indicator is then assessed for performance (in three classes, green for good performance, yellow for medium and red for low performance) based on its own targets and thresholds, which are generally industry standards.
 All indicators are then normalised to represent a functional area.
 When more than one indicator exists to represent a functional area, the different components are given weights of relative importance by the HQ business owner of that functional area.